Beyond Mapping

 differences in classification with Interpreter B assigning Ponderosa pine as

-the vegetation type—considerable variation in accuracy.
+the vegetation type—considerable variation in accuracy to the true Cottonwood

 Many